Nora A. Gordon

-Nora A. Gordon (August 25, 1866 – January 26, 1901) was an African American missionary and teacher.
+Nora Antonia Gordon (August 25, 1866 – January 26, 1901) was an African American missionary and teacher.

 Early life and education

 Nora Antonia Gordon was born in Columbus, Georgia to parents who had been slaves of Governor John B. Gordon.
 She attended a Christian missionary school in Cleveland, Ohio and after graduating, enrolled in seminary school in 1882.
 In 1888 she graduated from Spelman Seminary (which later became Spelman College).

 Career

 She was selected from a pool of applicants to go as a missionary to Africa, and began the tradition of Spelman missionary work, as the first graduate to go to Africa.
 Though she had been offered a job as a school teacher in Atlanta, Gordon chose to accept the missionary assignment of the Women's Baptist Foreign Missionary Society of the West.
 She spent a year in a missionary school in London on her way to the Palabala mission in the Congo Free State, where she worked with Louise Celia Fleming, teaching students in both a schoolhouse and in Sunday School.
 In 1890, she was transferred to the Lukunga Mission Station in West Central Africa, where she founded a school with Clara Ann Howard, a classmate who also graduated from Spelman in 1887.
 Gordon was in charge of the afternoon school and the printing office.

 In 1893, she took a leave of absence and returned to the United States, taking two young African women with her to begin their studies at Spelman.